Create a Website: 10 Website Builder Reviewed

 However, not all site builders are created equal, and some providers offer services better-suited for certain projects than others.
 Our comprehensive review series will help you decide which of these services best meets your requirements.

-Generally speaking, there are four ways to create a website: You can program it yourself, pay professionals to program it for you, use a CMS like WordPress, or (most easily) utilize a website builder.
-Particularly for beginners, we recommend using the last method, since site builders allow you to create professional websites without any prior knowledge of coding or programming.
+Generally speaking, there are four ways to create a website: You can program it yourself, pay professionals to program it for you, use a CMS like WordPress, or (most easily) make it with a website builder.
+Particularly for beginners, we recommend the fourth option, since site builders allow you to create professional websites without any prior coding or programming knowledge.
 As an additional benefit, they provide everything needed to get your site up and running, including hosting and a domain.

 A website builder is an online tool that those lacking in programming knowledge can use to create a website.
 These function by visualizing complex coding processes in an intuitive user interface.
 Ready-made templates can be modified to meet individual needs, and content can be arranged by dragging and dropping it.